thoughtworks-jumpstart/jumpstart/javascript/node-and-npm/es6-module-system.md

 ## ES6 Module Support in Browsers Environment

-Traditionally browsers don't support Javascript modules.
-Although you write your Javascript codes in modules in your development environment, you typically bundle all the javascript code into one file like `bundle.js` when you serve them in production environment. \(The bundling task is usually done using `bundlers` like Webpack\).
+Traditionally browsers don't support Javascript modules at all.
+Although you write your Javascript codes in modules in your development environment, you typically bundle all the javascript code into one file like `bundle.js` when you serve them in production environment. \(The bundling task is usually done using some tools called `bundlers` like Webpack\).

 After browsers start supporting ES6 modules, it's possible to add a new attribute `type=module` to your `<script>` tag, to denote the script to be loaded is an ES6 module.
 More examples can be found in [this article](https://www.contentful.com/blog/2017/04/04/es6-modules-support-lands-in-browsers-is-it-time-to-rethink-bundling/)